nuuuwan/lk_parliament_docs/tests/data/en.md

         b. estimates of the Government borrowings;
         c. the economic and other assumptions that have been used in preparing such estimates;
         d. a statement of the risks, quantified where practicable, that may have material effect on the fiscal position, such as -
             i. contingent liabilities including guarantees and indemnities given by the Government under any Act;
-            - (ii) publicly announced proposals for spending by the Government that have not been included in the estimates referred to in paragraph ( a ); and
-            - (iii) Government negotiations in progress and not finalized; and
+            ii. publicly announced proposals for spending by the Government that have not been included in the estimates referred to in paragraph ( a ); and iii.
+Government negotiations in progress and not finalized; and
         e. such other information as may be necessary to reflect fairly the financial position of the Government as at the date of the said report.
     3. Subject to the provisions of subsection (4), the information in the pre-election budgetary position report shall, take into account to the fullest possible, extent any decision of the Government having a material effect on the fiscal position.
     4. Nothing in this section shall be read or construed as requiring the inclusion in a pre-election budgetary position report or the disclosure of any information, in view of the written opinion of the Minister of Finance, if such details or information -